anishathalye/hubot-conf/README.md

 ]
 ```

-To see how to use the chat interface, run `hubot help conf`.
+To see how to use the chat interface, say `{botname} help conf` in the chat.

+If you prefer to use environment variables for settings, you can do so.
+Configuration setting names are mapped as follows: `property.path` is mapped to
+the `HUBOT_PROPERTY_PATH` environment variable (replace `.` with `_`, make
+uppercase, and prepend with `HUBOT_`).

-## Library (for script implementors)
+## Library (for script implementers)

-If you're a script implementor, you can use hubot-conf as a library to read
+If you're a script implementer, you can use hubot-conf as a library to read
 configuration values.
 The library supports both dynamically set values (through
 the chat interface) and statically set values (as environment variables).
 If
 the hubot user hasn't enabled the chat interface, the library will still work;